Vicksburg campaign: Milliken's Bend (June 7)

 In an effort to cut Grant's supply line during the siege, the Confederates attacked the Milliken's Bend supply area up the Mississippi.
 This was mainly defended by untrained black troops, who fought with inferior weaponry and finally repelled the Confederates with help from gunboats, although at significant cost; the defenders lost 652 killed and wounded to the Confederate 185.

 Goodrich's Landing (June 29–30)

 After Union forces began occupying the Louisiana river parishes, thousands of escaped slaves flocked to them.
-The Federals, therefore, leased some plantations and put the freedmen to work growing cotton or other crops; the proceeds from the sale of the crops helped defray expenses for food, clothing, etc. African American troops were assigned to protect these plantations, releasing other troops to fight.
+The Federals leased some plantations and put the freedmen to work growing cotton or other crops; the proceeds helped defray expenses for food, clothing, etc. African American troops were assigned to protect these plantations, releasing other troops to fight.
 Confederates, determined to recapture some of these freedmen and destroy the crops, undertook an expedition from Gaines's Landing, Arkansas, to Lake Providence.
-Although the Confederates disrupted these operations, destroyed much property, and captured many supplies and weapons, the raid was only a minor setback for the Union.
-The Confederates could cause momentary disturbances, but they were unable to effect any lasting changes.
+Although the Confederates disrupted the operations, destroyed much property, and captured many supplies and weapons, the raid was only a minor setback for the Union.
+The Confederates could not conquer and hold territory.